ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 and it's very easy to bundle some C code and call it via Haskell's FFI.

-Unfortunately, there didn't seem to be a straightforward C library that I could hook up to Perspec without too much FFI headaches and so I started to work on [FlatCV] - a pure C library for computer vision and image manipulation.
+Unfortunately, there didn't seem to be a straightforward C library that I could hook up to Perspec without too many FFI headaches, and so I started to work on [FlatCV] — a pure C library for computer vision and image manipulation.

-I might have overdone it with the yak shaving here, but since the whole project is a labour of love anyways, why not go all the way? 😅
+I might have overdone it with the yak shaving here, but since the whole project is a labor of love anyway, why not go all the way? 😅

 I'm quite happy with the UX of using C for the image manipulation algorithms,